 Best of Transylvania Castles

 There are so many castles scattered across the region that we wish we had time to visit all of them.
-However, we made sure to visit the ones we consider must-sees for every traveller to Romania.
+However, we made sure we visited the ones we consider must-sees for every traveller to Romania.

 A fine example of German new-Renaissance architecture, Peles Castle is one of the most beautiful castles in Europe.
 It served as the summer residence of the Romanian royal family from 1883 until 1947.
 Peles Castle has 160 rooms and it was the first castle in Europe ever to be entirely lit by electric current.

-Visit to Peles Castle is by guided tour only.
+You can visit Peles Castle by guided tour only.
 After we bought our tickets, we waited for about 20′-30′ minutes until we could enter the palace and join the rest of our English-speaking group.
 This gave us some time to stroll around the stunning garden with its sculptures and topiaries.
 We also marvelled at the wonderful murals at the interior courtyard.

 Entrance fee: 30 lei/adult for the Ground Floor guided tour.
 60 lei/adult for the Ground Floor & 1st Floor guided tour.
 Concessions applicable to senior citizens, students etc. There is also an additional fee for use of camera inside the castle: 35 lei for photos and 60 lei for video.